-There's at least three ways we could go about fixing this bug.
-We could change the scope of the CreditCardPaymentStrategy implementation, but this would affect other clients of that bean.
+There are at least two ways we could go to fix this bug.
+We could change the scope of the Cred-itCardPaymentStrategy implementation, but this would affect other clients of that bean.
 A better option would be to change the scope of the producer method to @Dependent or @RequestScoped.